Macil/aocd/README.md

 account and provides the ability to start a new project or day script from built-in templates.

-The library is used within each day script that you write, and it manages fetching the problem input and running your solutions with the input.
+The library is used within each day's script that you write, and it manages fetching the problem input and running your solutions with the input.
 This allows you to avoid needing to manually download problem inputs and lets you avoid committing them into your repo.